 If someone is working less than 16 hours a week the lowest rate deduction from Housing Benefit should apply.
 If a higher deduction than this is being made, provide evidence of your daughter’s hours of work to the local council.

-If your husband is registered blind or getting Attendance Allowance, a care component of Disability Living Allowance, a daily living component of Personal Independence Payment or Armed Forces Independence Payment then no non-dependant deduction should be taken from your Housing Benefit.
+If your partner is registered blind or getting Attendance Allowance, a care component of Disability Living Allowance, a daily living component of Personal Independence Payment or Armed Forces Independence Payment then no non-dependant deduction should be taken from your Housing Benefit.
 If he is not on one of these benefits a non-dependant deduction may be taken based on your nephew’s circumstances.
 If you think you or your partner might be entitled to one of these benefits then apply as soon as possible – contact an experienced adviser to help you make the claim.